rollandvass/rollandvass/README.md

 ## About Me

-- 👨🏻‍💻 I’m currently into Python and Cybersecurity
+- 👨🏻‍💻 I’m currently into Python, AI&ML and Cybersecurity
 - 📌 Fun facts:
   - I like tinkering with Raspberry Pis and scripts. *No, I'm not hacking anyone* (☉_☉)
   - I use Arch and Vim btw. (no, I'm actually joking. ew.)